WEAR: An Outdoor Sports Dataset for Wearable and Egocentric Activity Recognition: Related Work

-\paragraph{Inertial-based HAR}
+\subsection{Inertial-based HAR}

-Compared to video-based modalities body-worn sensor systems bare a great potential in analyzing our daily activities with minimal intrusion, yielding various applications from the provision of medical support to supporting complex work processes \cite{bullingTutorialHumanActivity2014}.
+Compared to video-based modalities body-worn sensor systems bear a great potential in analyzing our daily activities with minimal intrusion, yielding various applications from the provision of medical support to supporting complex work processes \cite{bullingTutorialHumanActivity2014}.
 Within the last decade deep learning based-methods have established themselves as the de facto standard in inertial-based HAR as they have shown to outperform classical machine learning algorithms \cite{ordonezDeepConvolutionalLSTM2016, hammerlaDeepConvolutionalRecurrent2016, guanEnsemblesDeepLSTM2017}.
 One of the most well-known deep learning approaches for inertial-based HAR is the \emph{DeepConvLSTM} which is a hybrid model combining both convolutional and recurrent layers \cite{ordonezDeepConvolutionalLSTM2016}.
-Ordóñez and Roggen claim that by combining both types of layers the network is able to automatically extract discriminative features and model temporal dependencies.
+By combining both types of layers the network is able to automatically extract discriminative features and model temporal dependencies.
 Following the success of the original DeepConvLSTM, researchers worked on extending the architecture \cite{murahariAttentionModelsHuman2018, xiDeepDilatedConvolution2018} or build up on the idea of combining convolutional and recurrent layers by proposing their own architectures \cite{xuInnoHARDeepNeural2019, abedinAttendDiscriminateStateoftheart2021, yukiActivityRecognitionUsing2018, zhouTinyHARLightweightDeep2022}.
+Within this publication we are reporting benchmark scores using the WEAR dataset inertial sensor-streams as input for two popular HAR models \cite{bockImprovingDeepLearning2021, abedinAttendDiscriminateStateoftheart2021}.
+Contrary to the belief that one needs to employ multiple recurrent layers when dealing with sequential data \cite{karpathyVisualizingUnderstandingRecurrent2015}, \citet{bockImprovingDeepLearning2021} proposed an altered \emph{shallow DeepConvLSTM} architecture which proved to outperform the original architecture by a significant margin.
+Differently, \citet{abedinAttendDiscriminateStateoftheart2021} chose to build up on the idea of the DeepConvLSTM and introduced the \emph{Attend-and-Discriminate} architecture which exploits interactions among different sensor modalities by introducing self-attention through a cross-channel interaction encoder and adding attention to the recurrent parts of the network.